35분 분량2026년 6월 업데이트

 The bath is for soaking, not for cleaning.
 Everyone in that water has washed first, and they expect you to have done the same.
 Skipping this step is roughly equivalent to spitting on the floor of someone's living room — it's that serious.

 Step 6: Place your towel on your head.
 Do NOT put your towel in the water.
-This is the second most important rule.
+This is the second most important rule — JNTO etiquette guidance states the small towel "must keep this towel out of the water, so as to not affect the purity of the water for fellow bathers" .
 Fold it and place it on your head or set it on the edge of the bath.
 Dipping your personal towel in the communal water is unhygienic and will earn you disapproving glances.

 Step 7: Soak quietly.
 Onsen bathing is a meditative experience.
 Conversation is fine at a low volume, but this isn't a pool party.
 No loud talking, no splashing, no swimming.
 Observe the other bathers — they're likely sitting still with their eyes half-closed, and there's a reason for that.